 I knew about 20 or so chords at that time I reckon.
 It was very amateurish and a little silly.
 I would always be in a rush and want to work out the song quickly but the irony is, if I would have sat down and spent 20 minutes learning some super basic theory, I would have saved myself plenty of time.
 The mistakes we make when starting out are often pretty ridiculous when looking back.

 It is easy to learn the chords and scale for a key, it will save you a lot of time.
 My guitar theory book will help.
-If I was starting out again, I would spend a little time learning some simple theory – beginning with learning about the basics of the keys of C Major or G Major (they are the most popular for most guitar music).
+If I was starting out again, I would spend a little time learning some simple theory – beginning with learning the basics of the keys of C Major or G Major (they are the most popular for most guitar music).

 This small investment in time would have saved me plenty of hours and helped to make working songs out much, much faster and more enjoyable every time.
 This knowledge will certainly do the same for you too.